sys-bio/tellurium/docs/paramscan.rst

 Parameter Scan
 ==============

-teParameterScan is a package for Tellurium that provides a different way to run simulations and plot graphs than given in the standard Tellurium library.
-While the standard syntax in Tellurium asks you to put parameters, such as the amount of time for the simulation to run, as arguments in the simulation function, teParameterScan allows you to set these values before calling the function.
+ParameterScan is a package for Tellurium that provides a different way to run simulations and plot graphs than given in the standard Tellurium library.
+While the standard syntax in Tellurium asks you to put parameters, such as the amount of time for the simulation to run, as arguments in the simulation function, ParameterScan allows you to set these values before calling the function.
 This is especially useful for more complicated 3D plots that often take many arguments to customize.
-Therefore, teParameterScan also provides several plotting options that would be cumbersome to handle using the traditional approach.
-This tutorial will go over how to use all of teParameterScan’s functionality.
-Additionally, there are examples which you can run and edit in Tellurium.
-They can be found in `examples/tellurium-files/parameterScan <https://github.com/sys-bio/tellurium/tree/master/examples/tellurium-files/parameterscan>`_.
+Therefore, ParameterScan also provides several plotting options that would be cumbersome to handle using the traditional approach.
+This tutorial will go over how to use all of ParameterScan’s functionality.

 Loading a Model
 ===============

-To use teParameterScan you will need to import it.
+To use ParameterScan you will need to import it.
 The easiest way to do this is the command ‘from tellurium import ParameterScan’ after the standard ‘import tellurium as te’.

 .. code-block:: python

     import tellurium as te
-    from tellurium import ParameterScan as ps
+    from tellurium import ParameterScan

     cell = '''
         $Xo -> S1; vo;